EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

       * OR ObjY's LinkID is used to execCMD to ObjX, while ObjX's LinkID is used to CbExecCmd_F in IOC's context.
     * ObjX's LinkID is used to sendDAT to ObjY, while ObjY's LinkID is used to CbRecvDat_F in IOC's context,
       * OR ObjY's LinkID is used to sendDAT to ObjX, while ObjX's LinkID is used to CbRecvDat_F in IOC's context.
+  * The established LinkID's usage is determined by the Usage argument of connectService and UsageCapabilities argument of onlineService.

 ## MSG（CMD or EVT or DAT）